makeitworkpress/wp-components/README.md

 * An atom is for example a set of sharing buttons, a title, a button, a search field, breadcrumbs and so forth.
 * A molecule is for exampe a site header, a grid of posts, a header within an article, and so forth.

+WP Components is maintained by [Make it WorkPress](https://www.makeitworkpress.com/wordpress-solutions/scripts/wp-components/)

 ## Usage

 Require the Ajax.php, Boot.php and Build.php files in your theme functions.php or a custom plugin.
 Additionaly, you could also use an autoloader or include it as a repository using Composer.